 In February 2016, Neil was appointed at relegation threatened Rotherham United but managed to steer the club to safety, winning Manager of the Month in March following a good run of form.

-He was appointed as manager of Cardiff City on the 5th October 2016.
+He was appointed as manager of Cardiff City on the 5th October 2016 and gained promotion to the Premier League in 2018.